PaxIgnis/Game_Programming_CIS4820/readme.txt

 ----
 Assignment 3 Specific Notes
 ----

+It should be noted that the A3 code runs much slower than previous assignments.
+This is due to the ineffecient sample code, something I can't do anything about.
+So if when you are grading this and the fps lag is getting too bad, then if you press the '9' key the drawing of the cubes will be limited by a draw distance, represented by the macro 'MAX_DRAW_DISTANCE' in graphics.h.
+Currently this value is set to 10 (will only draw up to 10 cubes away from user) but the value can be changed.

 Textures have been used for all cubes except the teleportation (grey and white) cubes.

 One mesh is placed inside each room in the dungeon level.
 The type of mesh is randonly selected.